BizmoFunions895/Quizlet-live-real/README.md

 # Quizlet-live-real
-Hack that instantly answers questions for Quizlet Live (doesn't work for Individuals mode)
+Hack that automatically answers questions for Quizlet Live

 Please leave a star too!